tunaflsh/tags-formatter/README.md

 - `-nw`, `--no-wrap`: Disable text wrapping.

 ## Features
-- Handles lines without tags as section headings, which can be empty.
-This is compatible with both KoroTagger output and pre-formatted tags.
+- [x] Handles lines without tags as section headings, which can be empty.
-- Reformats pre-formatted files to fix inconsistencies.
+- [x] Automatically splits the tags into sections based on specified time gaps.
-- Allows customization of formats through constants in the script.
+- [x] Allows customization of formats through constants in the script.
+- [ ] Reformats pre-formatted files to fix inconsistencies.

 ## Customization
 Modify these constants in the script to adjust formats: